Trump threatens to veto spending bill over DACA, border wall funding

 "I am considering a VETO of the Omnibus Spending Bill based on the fact that the 800,000 plus DACA recipients have been totally abandoned by the Democrats (not even mentioned in Bill) and the BORDER WALL, which is desperately needed for our National Defense, is not fully funded," Trump tweeted Friday morning.

+"I agree @realDonaldTrump should veto this sad excuse for legislation because it’s $1.3 trillion in spending that (almost) no one read," he tweeted.

+And the conservative House Freedom Caucus tweeted that it had sent a letter to Trump on Wednesday, urging him "to veto the omnibus over a lack of wall funding, among other issues."

-The 53-word warning came only hours after the Senate, in the wee hours of the morning, passed a $1.3 trillion government spending deal that would fund federal operations through Sept.
+Trump's tweet came only hours after the Senate, in the wee hours of the morning, passed the $1.3 trillion government spending deal that would fund federal operations through Sept.
 30 and avert what would have been the third government shutdown this year.

-The Senate sent the bill to Trump for his signature after the House approved the bill earlier Thursday — but its future now appears uncertain despite assurances from White House officials who had said Trump would sign the measure before the midnight deadline.
+The Senate sent the bill to Trump for his signature after the House approved the bill earlier Thursday, and both chambers have gone for the Easter recess.
+They're slated to return for legislative work in two weeks.

 Breaking News Emails